 After the vibrancy of Little India, the other dominating landscape is that of the Chinese.

-I was surprised to witness such a large number of Chinese Malays here, but looking back at the history, it makes complete sense.
+I was surprised to see so many Chinese Malays here, but looking back at history, it makes complete sense.
 Seafarers from China have been migrating to Penang since the 15th Century.

-One thing that mesmerised me in this area were the generations old trade shops.
+One thing that mesmerised me in this area was the generations-old trade shops.
 You can walk past these shophouses and watch local Penangites busy at their craft, working in skilled professions that you barely see in action these days.
 They’d be anything from signboard engravers or rattan weavers, to traditional lantern or popiah skin makers (spring roll wraps).

 Food

-We tried to get a varied dining experience in Penang and ate anything from Indian to Chinese, Thai, Italian and Nyonya– which was completely new for me.
+We tried to get a varied dining experience in Penang and ate everything from Indian to Chinese, Thai, Italian and Nyonya, which was completely new for me.

-The Nyonya food is a blend of Chinese ingredients with spices and cooking techniques used by the Malay & Indonesian community.
-Unlike Singapore and Melaka, this cuisine in Penang also has Thai influences which were very prevalent in my inspiring meal at Kebaya Restaurant.
+Nyonya food is a blend of Chinese ingredients with spices and cooking techniques used by the Malay & Indonesian communities.
+Unlike Singapore and Melaka, this cuisine in Penang also has Thai influences, which was very prevalent in my inspiring meal at Kebaya.

 Needless to say, George Town captivated me from the second we arrived.
-So much so that I extended my 3-night stay to a week, as I wanted to take a look at more of the island.
+So much so that I extended my 3-night stay to a week, as I also wanted to explore more of the island.

 Getting Here